Breast Implant Replacement Melbourne and Sydney by Dr Sackelariou

 How long do breast implants last?

-Breast implants are considered to be medical devices that come with an expiration date.
+Breast implants are medical devices that come with an expiration date.
 Generally, you should have your breast implants changed between 10 years and 15 years.
 However, with recent advancements in the field of medicine, you can now healthily have your implants in your chest cavity for approximately 20 years.
-These are general time frames and it may differ for each person however it is not recommended to have Breast implants for over 20 years.
+However, these are general time frames only, it may differ for each person.
+The re, it is not recommended to have Breast implants for over 20 years.

 How do I know when my breast implants need replacing?